jonxly/F5-Tower-iApps/BIG-IP/04-README.md

   template: src={{ playbook_dir }}/BIG-IP/template_deploy.j2 dest=/var/lib/awx/projects/_6__myproject/BIG-IP/deploy_payload.yml
 ```

-The template si executed which then creates the 'deploy_payload.yml' at the time the playbook is executed.
+The template is executed which then creates the 'deploy_payload.yml' at the time the playbook is executed.
 Yay, dynamic JSON body creation!

 Now, take a look at 'body:' in 'BIG-IP/04-bigip-deploy_L4-L7_service-part2.yml'.
 We've replaced many lines of YAML with: